 In the Google Project Management certificate program, you’ll learn:

-In addition, you’ll learn how to apply these project management skills to one of more than 20 professional focus pathways which cover a variety of industries.
+In addition, you’ll learn how to apply these project management skills to one of more than 20 professional focus pathways that cover a variety of industries.

 Take the Next Steps Toward Your Career in Project Management

 Project management involves an expanded set of skills beyond the usual scope of managing people.
-Purdue Global offers programs to help you get started in a new career or advance in your current profession.‡ Learn more about Purdue Global and Google Project Manager Certificate, Purdue Global’s Graduate Certificate in Project Management, or request more information.
+Purdue Global offers programs to help you get started in a new career or advance in your current profession.
+Learn more about our online graduate certificate in project management and the Purdue Global + Google Project Management Certificate or request more information.

 Filed in: